Edit FTP Call Unit

 1. Expand the band by clicking it.
 Once expanded, you will see the Object drop-down field.

 1. Click the field to view the available objects.
-Select the required object that you want to process.
+Select the required object to process.

 Design Tab